pyronear/pyro-sys-setup/README.md

 **CAREFUL** You also need to modify `host_vars/hosts.yml` to put your own rpi `ansible_host`, `ansible_user`, `ansible_password` and `ansible_python_interpreter`.

-Finally, refer to RpiSETUP.md for simple instructions upon flashing your SD Card.
+Then, refer to RpiSETUP.md for simple instructions upon flashing your SD Card.

+Finally, you need to add a SLACK_WEBHOOK_URL (incoming webhook app) in `vars/main.yml`.
+To get more information on how to create an incoming webhook app, see this [documentation](https://api.slack.com/tutorials/slack-apps-hello-world).

 ## Use master.yml playbook:
 This is the master playbook, used to setup our fleet of RPI.
 To run it: